The European Council agreed to delay the United Kingdom’s withdrawal date until 31 January 2020.

 A no-deal withdrawal has also been taken into account in EU legislation.
 The EU Regulation (EU) 2019/500 establishing contingency measures in the field of social security coordination following the withdrawal of the United Kingdom from the Union was adopted on 25 March 2019.
 The Regulation will ensure that the principles of EU law will apply for the benefit of those who, for example, have worked both in the UK and in an EU member state and earned social security benefits.
 The Regulation is binding on all EU member states.

-- Brexit may have some effects on benefits provided by Kela (The Social Insurance Institution of Finland)
+- Information about Brexit and what it means for the social security benefits available from Kela (The Social Insurance Institution of Finland)

 - Brexit would affect our services (The Finnish Centre for Pensions)